 The key to making this gradual withdrawal process work is to make sure she is on board with it, to be really upbeat and positive and to praise any effort and progress.
 Talking about her worries as external to her can help.
 You want to reassure her that you are working together as a team to defeat the anxiety that is bothering her.

-Dr. John Sharry, Irish Times Newspaper, October 2011.
-John writes in The Irish Newspaper Health+ every Tuesday.
+Prof. John Sharry, Irish Times Newspaper, October 2011.
+John writes in The Irish Newspaper Health+ every second Tuesday.